As God's faithful servants, how might the angels work on behalf of God's people be an example to us in our service to God and one another?

-One can hardly turn around without seeing something about angels; the subject has recently become popular in the media.
-Martin Collins explains angels biblically: their true purpose and function within God's plan.
+One can hardly turn around without seeing something about angels in entertainment or the media.
+Here is their true purpose and function within God's plan.

 Hebrews 1:3-4 describes the dramatic transitional period in which God begot Christ, making Him the only human being who could qualify as our Messiah and Savior.